 Going abroad is always connected with planning and many questions.
 We know that you have a lot on your mind, so please look through our frequently asked questions below.
 These are all 'real life' queries that have been asked by previous exchange/study abroad students.
 If you cannot find the answer to your question, please contact the Outbound Team in Study Abroad & Exchange (SAE) who will be happy to assist you in planning your stay at Regent's.

 I am not studying one of the programmes eligible for Study Abroad.
 Can I still go abroad?

 Not for a full exchange term, but you are free to undertake short term option (mostly over the summer) such as volunteering, internships, summer school and similar programmes that we offer.
-Check out the 'Other international opportunities' tab above for more.
+Check out other international opportunities on the main Outbound page.

 What dates would I go abroad?

 The academic calendar of each of our exchange partners varies, but for autumn terms, you can usually travel from September to December or from January to June for spring.

 Australian universities often vary by a month or two.
 Some work on a trimester basis and others may start their spring term in March.

 Information on each of our partners’ academic calendars is available on our dedicated study abroad Blackboard page (accessible to full-time students) but is also often available on our partners’ websites.

 Sometimes a partner's academic calendar (particularly their exam periods) may clash with Regent’s term dates, but we work to minimise these.
 In unavoidable cases, we can usually agree upon a workaround.

 We have around 60 exchange partners over 20 countries in five continents.